vintat/vintat.github.io/README.md

 Afterwards, he has a stint as API Software Engineer for mobile payment service at **[Liquid Pay](https://liquidpaygroup.com/)** and, subsequently, Assistant Technology Manager at **[Chan Brothers Travel](https://www.chanbrothers.com/)** prior to Covid-19 pandemic.

-He is currently working as a Technical Team Lead for **[Price Kaki](https://www.facebook.com/pricekaki/)** mobile app, leading cross-functional teams in Development & Operation to leverage emerging technologies.
+He is currently working as a Technical Team Lead for **[Price Kaki](https://www.facebook.com/pricekaki/)** mobile app, leading cross-functional teams in Development & Operation to propose technical solutions and project timelines.

-When he's not pushing through automation process, he enjoys working out because staying healthy is a way of life for him.
+In his leisure time, he enjoys working out because staying healthy is a way of life for him.
 His favorite color is Navy Blue.

 ---